myuw-web-components/myuw-help-link/README.md

 to import via unpkg.

+WARNING: unpkg is a third-party service neither provided nor endorsed by MyUW.
+In a MyUW context, sourcing from `/static` is preferred.

 #### Redistribute with the downstream app

 Alternatively include the web component files locally in the application and